Gerry Campbell (1913-1939)

 A big man, Gerry Campbell was not a very good fielder.
 He often batted in the lower order, sometimes at number eleven.
 Looking back through those old records, his batting seems to have been seriously underrated.
 He hit 103 against Cuckfield in 1924, was leading runscorer in 1913, 1927 and 1928, and on retirement in 1939 aged 55 had actually scored more runs for the Club than anyone else to date.

 With well over eight hundred wickets to his name, Campbell will always be one of Sussex Martlets’ most successful bowlers.
 He does however leave a more important legacy.
-But for that chance meeting at Lord’s over a hundred years ago, and the swift, decisive action of Captain Gerry Campbell, the Sussex Martlets Cricket Club would probably have been lost and long-forgotten.
+But for that chance meeting at Lord’s over a hundred years ago, and the swift, decisive action of Captain Gerry Campbell, the Sussex Martlets Cricket Club might well have been lost and long-forgotten.